Skip to main content

 Updated

-With a nearby train station and several airports within 3 to 4 hours, there are plenty of options for getting to Tignes.
+With a nearby train station and several airports close by, there are plenty of options for getting to Tignes.

-Tignes is definitely doable by train too.
-Bourg St Maurice railway station is about 1h15 away by local bus, which is less time than it takes to get from any of the closest airports.
+Geneva airport is three hours by car or transfer bus, and Tignes is definitely doable by train too.
+Bourg St Maurice railway station is about an hour away by local bus.

 If you're driving, it's straightforward as far as Bourg St Maurice.
 The road gets increasingly twisty after that.